 Clare McGlynn is a Professor of Law at Durham University in the UK with over twenty years of experience influencing and shaping law reform.
-She has particular expertise in the legal regulation of pornography, image-based sexual abuse (including ‘revenge pornography’) and sexual violence.
+She has particular expertise in the legal regulation of pornography, sexual violence and image-based sexual abuse (including ‘revenge pornography’, ‘upskirting’ and ‘fakeporn’).

-She has played a central role in the adoption of new laws across the UK criminalizing the non-consensual distribution of intimate images and the possession of extreme pornography, regularly giving evidence before Parliament and engaging in media and public debates.
-She is currently working with English politicians to introduce new laws criminalizing ‘upskirting’.
+She has played a central role in the adoption of new laws across the UK criminalizing the non-consensual distribution of intimate images , ‘upskirting’ and the possession of extreme pornography, regularly giving evidence before Parliament and engaging in media and public debates.
+She has spoken in Parliament about public sexual harassment and #MeToo.
 Her research has been shared with academic and policy audiences across Europe, Australia and North America.

 On this website, you can find information on Clare’s research and policy work, including access to her academic articles, as well as links to her blogs, policy and briefing documents and other media work.
 A summary of her current work and activities are below and on her Durham University webpage.